xiaohw7/cgmoi/README.md

   * X-coordinate, xG = [Pb(x1) − Pc(x2)]/M
   * y1, y2, y3 are distances from x-axis. y1 = 206mm, y2 and y3 = 103mm
   * x1, x2, are distances from y-axis. x1 and x2 = 178.4mm
+  * Lengths are obtained from datasheets in OneDrive and calculations based on the information in datasheets.
   * To obtain z-coordinate of CG, rotate satellite by 90 degrees and undergo same calculations to obtain z-coordinate.
   * Code outputs coordinate of CG with reference to axis above and in millimeters.
   * Note: resultant x-axis values from calculations are opposite to the above axis shown in image.
 If location of CG moves upwards closer position B, x coordinate of CG becomes more positive.